 3. Wear a Helmet

-Yes, this very easily could have been incorporated under the “Wear Proper Protective Gear” heading.
+Yes, this easily could have been incorporated under the "Wear Proper Protective Gear" heading.

-However, this piece of safety advice is so important it deserves its own heading, pun intended.
+However, this safety advice is important enough to deserve its own heading, pun intended.

 As chiropractic care professionals, we understand that the spine is pivotal in maintaining proper communication and health for the whole body.